Lymphoma: Palliative care

 Palliative care, a specialized medical care focused on the symptoms, pain, and stress of a serious illness, is recommended by multiple national cancer treatment guidelines as an accompaniment to curative treatments for people with lymphoma.
 It is used to address both the direct symptoms of lymphoma and many unwanted side effects that arise from treatments.
 Palliative care can be especially helpful for children who develop lymphoma, helping both children and their families deal with the physical and emotional symptoms of the disease.
 For these reasons, palliative care is especially important for people requiring bone marrow transplants.

 Supportive treatment

-Adding physical exercises to the standard treatment for adult patients with haematological malignancies like lymphomas may result in little to no difference in the mortality, the quality of life and the physical functioning.
+Adding physical exercises to the standard treatment for adult patients with haematological malignancies like lymphomas may result in little to no difference in mortality, quality of life, and physical functioning.
 These exercises may result in a slight reduction in depression.
 Furthermore, aerobic physical exercises probably reduce fatigue.
 The evidence is very uncertain about the effect on anxiety and serious adverse events.